 What to Serve With Cranberry Jalapeño Dip

 Cranberry Jalapeño Dip pairs well with a variety of crackers, chips, and vegetables.
 Try it with tortilla chips or pita chips, buttery crackers like Ritz, or crispbreads.
-If you’re looking for a healthier option, use fresh sliced bell peppers or carrots to dip into the tasty goodness.
-Breadsticks, crostini, or even just cubes of French bread or sourdough are great too!
+If you’re looking for a healthier option, use fresh sliced bell peppers, carrots, or celery sticks for dipping.
+Breadsticks, crostini, or even just cubes of French bread or sourdough are great, too!

 How to Store Leftover Cranberry Jalapeño Dip